aspenhan/destructive-multi-dimensional-reference-points/README.md

 Data collection is ongoing, with data being collected from an online Qualtrics survey.
-Key variables include task performance metrics, namely sets completed per minute and proportion of mistakes, demographic information, feedback on the task, and measures of loss aversion in the effort/ labor supply domain.
+Key variables include task performance metrics, namely sets completed per minute and proportion of mistakes, demographic information, feedback on the task, and measures of loss aversion in the effort exertion/ labor supply domain.

 All data is de-identified and provided with consent.